DynamoDS/RefineryPrimer/01_introduction/1-09_what-is-refinery.md

 * will run in Dynamo for Revit or Dynamo Sandbox
 * includes a node to caches Revit or other external data without the need to rely on external processes that could be expensive computationally.

-Project Refinery is currently available as a Beta release, as of January 2019.
+Project Refinery is currently available as a Beta release, as of February 2019: https://www.autodesk.com/solutions/refinery-beta

-https://www.autodesk.com/solutions/refinery-beta